Change Control Board

 - Break / Fix change: a change that is immediately implemented to fix an IT resource outage

-- Fast track change: a change that has a low probability, low impact to the stability of production systems, does not need extensive communication need, and has potential benefits from implementing the change sooner than later.
+- Fast track change: a change that has a low probability of impact to the stability of production systems, does not need extensive communication, and has potential benefits from implementing the change sooner rather than later.

 - Firewall rule change: a change to firewall rules to block a threat or open a hole for an application.

 - e.g., A new vulnerability has just been released and we want to create a rule to block it as soon as possible.

 - Major change: has a large impact on more than 20 users, even if simple to implement.

 - e.g., Upgrade to a new wireless controller.

 - e.g., Banner upgrades that affect multiple users/user groups.

 - Emergency change: changes made to address an issue that is impacting service levels because not doing so significantly increases risk or because the usual timeframe is too long.